|Click here to order this 8 1/2 x 11-inch comprehensive Food Temperature Guide magnet|

 It won the National BBQ Association’s new product of the year award when it was introduced and it has been improved annually since.
 It contains more than 80 benchmark temperatures for meats (both USDA recommended temps, as well as the temps chefs, recommend), fats and oils, sugars, sous vide, freezer, and fridge temps, eggs, collagens, wood combustion, breads, and more.
 Although it is not certified as all-weather, we have tested it outdoors in Chicago weather and it has not delaminated in three years, but there is minor fading.

 I want my meat tender, juicy, and flavorful.
 I also want it safe.
 The internal temperature of meat controls all of these things and understanding what temp is optimum and safe is at the core of good cooking.

-The fever, sweats, and runs that most people call "stomach flu" are no such thing.
-They are almost always a food borne illness caused by bacteria such as shiga toxin producing Escheria-coli (E-coli), Salmonella, Campylobacter jejuni, Listeria monocytogenes, and Staphylococcus aureus.
+The fever, sweats, and runs that most people call “stomach flu” are no such thing.
+They are almost always a food-borne illness caused by bacteria such as Shiga toxin-producing Escherichia-coli (E-coli), Salmonella, Campylobacter jejuni, Listeria monocytogenes, and Staphylococcus aureus.
 True stomach flu is a viral infection caused by different viruses than the Influenza viruses and occurs much less frequently.
 Chances are that if you think you had stomach flu, you really had a food borne illness that probably could have been prevented by proper cooking.